UK teens suspected of trying to join Islamic State arrested

 Hundreds of other Europeans have also joined the fight.

-Their involvement has raised fears about the possibility of attacks at home if they return trained and further radicalized.
+Their involvement has raised fears about the possibility of attacks at home if they return trained and further radicalised.

-Turkey meanwhile has faced criticism for not better controlling its southeastern borders, and has accused European countries of failing to prevent would-be jihadists from traveling in the first place.
+Turkey meanwhile has faced criticism for not better controlling its southeastern borders, and has accused European countries of failing to prevent would-be jihadists from travelling in the first place.

-On Thursday, the Turkish foreign minister said the missing girls who had earlier traveled to Syria were helped to cross the border by a spy working for one of the countries in the U.S.-led coalition against the militants.
-[ID:nL5N0WE3U3]
+On Thursday, the Turkish foreign minister said the missing girls who had earlier travelled to Syria were helped to cross the border by a spy working for one of the countries in the U.S.-led coalition against the militants.

 Islamic State controls swathes of territory in Syria and Iraq where it has declared an Islamic caliphate.

-(Additional reporting by Kylie MacLellan and Kate Holton in London; Writing by Jonny Hogg; Editing by Alison Williams/Hugh Lawson)
+(Additional reporting by Kylie MacLellan in London; Writing by Jonny Hogg; Editing by Alison Williams)